-If you are considering buying this exercise machine, you are probably aware of the many benefits of rowing.
-The question is whether it is a good choice if you are prone to back pain.
+If you’re considering buying this exercise machine, you’re probably aware of the many benefits of rowing.
+The question is whether it is a good choice if you’re prone to back pain.

-Rowing machines belong to the group of low-intensity exercise gear.
+Rowing machines belong to the group of low-intensity exercise gears.
 They work on multiple muscle groups, and they can also help with losing weight.
-It is interesting to note that the lower body does most of the work.
-It is crucial to have strong core and legs as the lower body handles 60% of the work when exercising.
+It is interesting to note that the lower body does more than 60% of the work in this exercise, so it is crucial to have strong core and legs.

-If you are meeting the fitness machine for the first time, try to assess your capabilities.
+If you’re meeting the fitness machine for the first time, try to assess your capabilities.
 It is crucial to be honest when it comes to what you can do.
 Try setting a low damper resistance first, and only increase it if it feels too easy.